 Now that we've explained a bit about what Eventbrite is and how it works, some may be wondering: how legitimate or safe is a website where just about anyone can create an event and sell tickets for it?
-Below is some information about the legitimacy and safety standards of Eventbrite, which may put your mind at ease.
+Below is some information about the legitimacy and safety standards of Eventbrite.com, which may put your mind at ease.

 Eventbrite is indeed legit; they are the oldest and largest online self-serve ticket seller.
-People from over 185 countries around the world have used Eventbrite to sell tickets to their events.
+People from over 185 countries have used Eventbrite to sell tickets to their events.
 Eventbrite is used to host an average of 2 million events every year, with over 4 million tickets processed per month.

 Eventbrite is by-and-large not responsible for issuing refunds to event attendees in the event of a problem, but it may do so if an event host does not meet their obligations under the Eventbrite Attendee Refund Requirements.

 If you come across an event on Eventbrite that you believe violates the Eventbrite Community Guidelines, click Report This Event at the bottom of an event's description page, and follow the instructions from there.
 Eventbrite will investigate your complaint, and may or may not follow up with you, mark the offending content as private, remove the offending content, remove the entire event, and/or terminate the offending user's Eventbrite account.

 That's a bit of information about Eventbrite's legitimacy and safety.
 In our next tutorial, we'll talk a little about the costs associated with using Eventbrite.

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.